[This article was first published in July 2017 and has been revised and updated for 2024.]

 5. Get a visitor to learn something, which could even include posting a comment or giving you some sort of feedback

-One Landing Page is OK; Multiple Landing Pages are Better
+One Landing Page is Good; Many Landing Pages are Better

 Many websites will have only one “landing page” and that is typically their home page.
 While this is important, the potential for utilizing true landing pages is far larger than that.
 For example, a cosmetic surgeon might simply have one page on the practice website that lists the procedures and services offered.